 Liquidity risk: The ecotel Group companies are generally refinanced centrally by ecotel communication ag.
 There is a risk here that the liquidity reserves may not be sufficient to meet the financial obligations on schedule.
-In 2022, principal payments with a nominal volume of $\in 2.4$ million (previous year: $\in 1.8$ million) are due.
-Cash and cash equivalents of $\in 12.6$ million (previous year: $\in 7.8$ million) are available to cover the liquidity requirements.
-In addition to the reported cash and cash equivalents, credit lines amounting to $\notin 6.0$ million (previous year: $\in 6.0$ million) are available to ecotel as at 31 December 2021, up to $\in 1.0$ million (previous year: $\notin 1.0$ million) of which may be used for guarantee liabilities.
-Financial covenants have been agreed in relation to the bank loans borrowed by ecotel communication ag (residual value: $\notin 3.1$ million; previous year: $\notin 5.5$ million) and the available credit lines.
-Failure to comply with the financial covenants could possibly result in termination and early repayment of the investment loans and the credit facility if no agreement can be reached on an adjustment of the financial covenants or on refinancing.
-Overall, the liquidity risk is considered to be low.
-The financial liabilities are expected to result in the following (undiscounted) payments in the coming years.
-All other financial liabilities are due within one year.
+Cash and cash equivalents of € 66.9 million (previous year: € 12.6 million) are available to cover the liquidity requirements.
+In addition to the reported cash and cash equivalents, credit lines amounting to € 7.0 million (previous year: € 7.0 million) are available to ecotel as at 31 December 2022, up to € 1.0 million (previous year: € 1.0 million) of which may be used for guarantee liabilities.
+Failure to comply with the financial covenants could possibly result in termination and the credit facility if no agreement can be reached on an adjustment of the financial covenants.